altaired/katacoda-scenarios/scheduled-kubeless/step4.md

 Next, we'll create another Kubernetes deployment with an http endpoint that we can call from our _Kubeless function_.

-For this, we will use a pre-made docker image by _Katacoda_, called _docker-http-server_.
+For this, we will use a pre-made docker image by _Katacoda_, called [docker-http-server](https://hub.docker.com/r/katacoda/docker-http-server).
 The http server exposes single endpoint that returns the name of the host it is being executed on, as follows:

 `<h1>This request was processed by host: ...</h1>`